 The achieved single observation random error (or precision) is close to 17 ppb, which is the breakthrough (B) requirement, for the GOSAT and the EMMA products.
-For product CH4\GO2\SRFP the precision is near 20 ppb and for product CH4\GO2\SRPR the precision is slightly larger than 20 ppb.
+For products CH4\GO2\SRFP and CH4\GO2\SRPR the precision is close to 20 ppb.

 The systematic error (relative accuracy) threshold (T) requirement is "better than 10 ppb".
-The achieved performance is around 5 ppb for the GOSAT and the EMMA products and product CH4\GO2\SRFP.
-For product CH4\GO2\SRPR the estimated accuracy depends on assessment method and is in the range 5 - 10 ppb.
+The achieved performance is around 5 ppb.

 Stability is very good for all GOSAT products and the EMMA product.
 For these products no significant linear bias drift has been detected.
 The probability that the threshold (T) stability requirement of 3 ppb/year is met is close to 100% for these products.
-The probability is much less for the two GOSAT-2 products (58% for the FP product and 50% for the PR product, but note that these products only cover relatively short time periods).
+The probability is less for the two GOSAT-2 products (58% for the FP product and 57% for the PR product; but note that these products only cover relatively short time periods).